rLab Call for Applications: “Debt — What We Owe to Each Other”

 Creating something new with the tools of the old does not work.
 Our current systems are failing us — that is easy to see.
 But what might a new, better system look like?

 The Regenerative Futures Lab is a student-led research and action lab leveraging Duke’s resources to shift towards a regenerative economy.
-Students will work in teams of 5-6 to produce original results in the field of regenerative economics, policy, and activism.
+Students will work in teams of 4–5 to produce original results in the field of regenerative economics, policy, and activism.
 Both product and process of the students’ work will involve traditional and nontraditional pathways and final product components.
 The purpose of both product and process is to advance a regenerative future.
+In addition to the projects themselves, we will reflect upon concepts such as ecological economics, community-based research, and personal leadership growth in our weekly cohort meetings.

-All teams will receive support from the director of rLab and the Kenan Institute, and will actively seek collaborations and input from experts in the field, faculty, and outside organizations.
+All teams will receive support from the director of rLab, and will actively seek collaborations and input from experts in the field, faculty, and outside organizations.
 This process aims to generate non-extractive relationships between cohort members and the world around them as an essential part of breaking down exploitative constructs of work and community.

 This lab is for students who sense that something is fundamentally wrong with the system in which we live — and that we study to become part of.
+We are looking for people who are willing to question everything, even themselves.
+While having more questions than answers may feel hopeless, it is from this starting point that the lab begins.
 Our aim is to empower such students to think beyond mainstream/dominant paradigms and towards a future that centers wellbeing, reciprocity, safety, and justice.

 Eligibility: Duke Undergraduate Student

-Commitment/Expectation: All students will take part in a weekend workshop on regenerative economy hosted by the lab and explore possible subtopics before the lab meetings start.
-Students are expected to devote 6-8 hours a week to rLab.
+All students will take part in a weekend workshop on regenerative economy hosted by the lab and explore possible subtopics before the lab meetings start.
+Students are expected to devote 6–8 hours a week to rLab.
 This time is split between lab/cohort meetings, independent research, and related events tied to the lab.
+Finally, the students are expected to present their research findings in a symposium at the end of the semester (tentatively April 26, 2024).

 - 100-200 words on (a) background (if applicable) in regenerative/transformative thinking and work; (b) specific interest/focus on a post-capitalist or post-growth or post-colonial or post-extractivist future